Afghanistan: Who's who in the Taliban leadership

 As the group's supreme commander, Akhundzada is in charge of political, military and religious affairs.

+In an opinion piece in the New York Times last year before the signing of the Doha agreement, Haqqani wrote: "For more than four decades, precious Afghan lives have been lost every day.
+Everyone has lost somebody they loved.
+Everyone is tired of war.
+I am convinced that the killing and the maiming must stop."

-2. Abdul Ghani Baradar
+4. Deputy Prime Minister Abdul Ghani Baradar

-Mullah Abdul Ghani Baradar is one of the four men who founded the Taliban in Afghanistan in 1994.
+Mullah Abdul Ghani Baradar is a Taliban co-founder.

-He became a lynchpin of the insurgency after the Taliban were toppled by the US-led invasion in 2001.
+He became a lynchpin of the insurgency after the militants were toppled by the US-led invasion in 2001.

 But he was captured in a joint US-Pakistani operation in the southern Pakistani city of Karachi in February 2010.